marsolermendez/marsolermendez/README.md

 # Hello, world! 👋

-I'm Mar, a data analysis enthusiast and a student of **Big Data and Cloud Environments** at EDEM in Valencia.
+I'm Mar, a data analysis enthusiast and a student of **Big Data and Cloud Environments** at EDEM in València.

 ### 🌱 What am I currently learning?